Battle of the Trench: Collapse of the Confederacy

-Aftermath: Siege Of Banu Qurayza
+Aftermath

 Following the retreat of the Confederate army, the Banu Qurayza neighborhoods were besieged by the Muslims.
 After a 25-day siege of their neighborhood, the Banu Qurayza unconditionally surrendered.
 When the Banu Qurayza tribe surrendered, the Muslim army seized their stronghold and their possessions for their acts.
-On the request of the Banu Aus, who were allied to the Qurayza, Muhammad chose one of them, Sa'ad ibn Mu'adh, as an arbitrator to pronounce judgment upon them.
-Sa'ad, who later died of his wounds from the battle, decreed the sentence, in which some of the men fighters shall be killed and some of their women and children enslaved.
+On the request of the Banu Aws, who were allied to the Qurayza, Muhammad chose one of them, Sa'd ibn Mu'adh, as an arbitrator to pronounce judgment upon them.
+Sa'd, who later died of his wounds from the battle, decreed the sentence, in which some of the men fighters shall be killed and some of their women and children enslaved.
 Muhammad approved of this decision, and the next day the sentence was carried out.

-The men – numbering between 400 and 900, according to Ibn Ishaq – were bound and placed under the custody of Muhammad ibn Maslamah, while the women and children were placed under Abdullah ibn Salam, a former rabbi who had converted to Islam.
+The men – numbering between 400 and 900, according to Ibn Ishaq – were bound and placed under the custody of Muhammad ibn Maslamah, while the women and children were placed under Abd Allah ibn Salam, a former rabbi who had converted to Islam.

 A lot of scholars have however cast doubt on ibn Ishaq's account and there is no reliable hadith about the exact number of people killed, leading some to argue only prominent ones were executed.
 A number of individuals were spared when various Muslims intervened on their behalf.
 According to Ibn Ishaq's biography of Muhammad, one woman was also beheaded along with the men.
 Several accounts note Muhammad's companions as executioners, Umar and Zubayr ibn al-Awwam in particular, and that each clan of the Aws was also charged with killing a group of Qurayza men.